Intel to spin out programmable chip unit, hold IPO; shares rise 2%

-:Chipmaker Intel said on Tuesday it plans to operate its programmable chip unit as a standalone business starting January next year, with plans to hold a public offering for stock in the business over the next two to three years.
+:Chipmaker Intel on Tuesday said it plans to operate its programmable chip unit as a standalone business starting in January, with plans to hold a public offering for stock in the business over the next two to three years.

 Intel shares were up more than 2 per cent after the bell.